numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 *problem, function*
  In the COCO_ framework, a problem is defined as a triple  ``(dimension,function,instance)``.
 In this terminology a ``function`` is actually a parametrized function and the ``instance`` describes an instantiation of the parameters.
  More precisely, let us consider a parametrized function  :math:`f_\theta: \mathbb{R}^n \to \mathbb{R}^m` for :math:`\theta \in \Theta`, then a COCO problem corresponds to :math:`p=(n,f_\theta,\theta)` where :math:`n \in \mathbb{N}` is the dimension of the search space, and :math:`\theta` is a set of parameters to instantiate the parametrized function.
 Given a dimension :math:`n` and two different instances :math:`\theta_1` and :math:`\theta_2` of the same parametrized family :math:`f_{\theta}`, optimizing the associated problems means optimizing :math:`f_{\theta_1}(\mathbf{x})` and :math:`f_{\theta_2}(\mathbf{x})` for :math:`\mathbf{x} \in \mathbb{R}^n`.
  ..
+Dimo: TODO: mention f being a "quality indicator" that maps the whole set of already evaluated points to a real value \footnote{single objective case, noiseless case : best evaluated so far, multi-objective: hypervolume of entire set of non-dominated points evaluated so far}
+ ..
+Dimo: TODO: mention that we use quality indicator although we minimize it
+ ..
 Anne: I took out the theta-bar - did not look too fine to me - so I felt that I needed to add theta_1 and theta_2 as two different instances @Niko, @Tea please check and improve if possible (I am not particularly happy with the new version).